euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Curation of data
 ----------------

-Supporting the process of extracting data from scientific papers and curating it is another area, where Python plays important role.
+Supporting the process of extracting and curation data from scientific papers is another area where Python plays an important role.
-The ChEMBL team is currently working on web application, that can help ChEMBL curators in this tedious process.
+The ChEMBL team is currently working on a web application, that can aid in-house expert curators with this rather tedious and time-consuming process.
 The application can open a scientific publication in PDF format or a scanned image and extract compounds presented as images or identifiers.
 Extracted compounds are presented to the user in order to correct possible